 Course fee – $1400.00

-After successful completion of the course, you can find yourself working in the related field as:
+After successful completion of the course, you can apply for jobs such as:

 - Disability support worker